-In 2018, we accepted applications January 2-February 28.
-We will not accept any more applications in 2018.
+We are not currently accepting applications.
 To be notified of our next open application period, click the link below, and enter your information so that we can contact you at that time.

 If you have questions, please leave a message at (605) 996-9068.
 All inquiries are considered confidential.

 Must have housing need.
 For example: no indoor plumbing, poor heating, leaks in the roof, overcrowding (three to a bedroom), unsafe or unsanitary conditions.